 Bachelor of Science Degree

-In the final quarter, students may have the option to participate in a Criminal Justice Senior Internship where they will work with criminal justice professionals in the community.
-During this Senior Internship, students will have opportunities to apply classroom training to real life situations in various police departments, courts, correctional facilities, and investigative agencies and gain first-hand knowledge of the Criminal Justice System.
+In the final term, students may have the option to participate in a Criminal Justice Senior Internship where they will work with criminal justice professionals in the community.
+During this Senior Internship, students will have opportunities to apply classroom training to real life situations in various police departments, courts, correctional facilities, and investigative agencies and gain first-hand knowledge of the criminal justice system.

 Graduates of this program will be qualified to seek entry-level employment in a number of challenging Criminal Justice professions, such as police officer, state trooper, correctional officer, court officer, criminal justice counselor, federal law enforcement officer, private security officer, crime scene investigator, corporate loss prevention, and insurance claims investigator.
 (Please note: a criminal record may affect a graduate’s ability to qualify for some law enforcement positions.)